Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Adornment: Design mimics the other Northill dial (Dial 103).
 Has a housefly, a sun at the dial hourline center and ornamental flowing scrolls.
 Hours are in Roman numerals.

 Condition: cracked.
-Restored in 1992 at Chapel Studio by Alfred Fisher.
+Dial was restored in 1992 at Chapel Studio by Alfred Fisher.

 Article by Geoffrey Lane (6 MB): (2006) Glass Sundial Makers of 17th Century London.
 "The British Sundial Society Bulletin" Vol. 18(i), March 2006.
 40-47